Best All-Around Welding Rod: One Rod to Stock

 Stock 1/8 inch as your default size.
 It covers material from 3/16 to 1/2 inch thick.
 Add 3/32 for thinner work.
 The middle of each rod's amperage range is a good starting point for flat welding.
 Reduce amperage 10-15% for vertical and overhead.

-Common Mistakes to Avoid
+Mistakes to Avoid With General Purpose

 Assuming one rod works for every condition.
 E7018 fails on rusty metal.
 E6011 is overkill on clean sheet metal.
 E6013 is too weak for structural repairs.
 The truly versatile approach is to stock two rods: one for dirty metal (E6011) and one for clean structural work (E7018 or E7014).

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.